-efficiency loss.
-Conversely, small or negligible price increases tend to reduce the potential for a loss in allocative efficiency.

-- 76. The Applicant submitted that there are likely to be limited, if any, detriments from the Proposed Arrangements.
+- 76. In general, when the price of a product increases, the quantity of that product demanded by customers will decrease, as some customers switch to less preferred alternatives or merely purchase less.
+Either way, the net result is that resources are allocated less efficiently. - 77.
+The size of this allocative efficiency loss depends, to a large extent, on the extent of the expected price increases following the Proposed Arrangements.
+All else being equal, the higher the expected price increases, the larger the expected allocative efficiency loss.
+Conversely, small or negligible price increases tend to reduce the potential for a loss in allocative efficiency. - 78.
+The Applicant submitted that there are likely to be limited, if any, detriments from the Proposed Arrangements.
 In its view, a public detriment could arise from the Proposed Arrangements only if the arrangements were to lead to the final consumer of broiler chicken meat paying a higher retail price.
-The Applicant considers this is unlikely to happen because: - 76.1 the price paid for growing services only accounts for a small percentage of the final retail price of chicken meat.
-It therefore considers that it would take a large change in the price paid for growing services to have any impact on consumer behaviour and this is unlikely to result from the Proposed Arrangements; and - 76.2 Inghams would continue to have significant countervailing power in any negotiations with the Association such that it would be very difficult for it to increase the fees that growers are currently paid. - 77.
-As above, our preliminary view is that there is potential for higher prices for growing services as a result of independent growers collectively negotiating their supply arrangements with Inghams. - 78.
-Nevertheless, any detriments that would result from higher prices under the Proposed Arrangements would likely be small.
+The Applicant considers this is unlikely to happen because: - 78.1 the price paid for growing services only accounts for a small percentage of the final retail price of chicken meat.
+It therefore considers that it would take a large change in the price paid for growing services to have any impact on consumer behaviour and this is unlikely to result from the Proposed Arrangements; and - 78.2 Inghams would continue to have significant countervailing power in any negotiations with the Association such that it would be very difficult for it to increase the fees that growers are currently paid.